"Veganism" Is Different From A "Vegan Diet"

 So, as you can see, diet is certainly a big part of veganism, but in truth, veganism is a "philosophy" and a "way of living" that seeks to avoid all forms of animal exploitation and cruelty to animals.
 Raising animals for food is certainly the most prevalent form of this exploitation and animals suffer greatly because of it (as outlined in other parts of this website).
 But there are many other practices that cause great harms to animals that have nothing to do with diet, and veganism (and vegans) seek to avoid all of these forms of cruelty and exploitation.

-Professor Gary L, Francione, in his book, Why Veganism Matters, and himself a vegan for over 40 years, defines veganism as follows:
+Professor Gary L. Francione, in his book, Why Veganism Matters, and himself a vegan for over 40 years, defines veganism as follows:

 "Veganism involves not eating, wearing, or using animals or animal products to the extent practicable with the goal of abolishing all animal use because such use cannot be morally justified."